JoeyMassana/Capstone_Project_Directory/README.md

 # Usage
 1. Clone the repository or download the code files.
 2. Navigate to the directory containing the main .py script and the CSV files.
-3. Run the Streamlit app using the following command: "streamlit run app.py"
+3. Run the Streamlit app using the following command: "streamlit run [local directory]/app.py"
 4. Open the provided local URL in your web browser to interact with the analysis.

 # Key Features in the App